liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

   Flag specifying whether the field must be set if the sheet is created

 readonly
-  Flag specifying whether the field can be set by the user (if false, it's automatically set by the server)
+  Flag specifying whether the field can be set by the user (if true, it's automatically set by the server)

 repeated